-This Sunday the NFL caps off its season with the Super Bowl, the most watched TV event of the year.
-This season, though, might be one the NFL wishes it could re do.
-In terms of the game, it was a fantastic year for the league, with great storylines like the 49ers collapse, the Cowboy’s resurgence, and J.J.
+This Sunday the NFL caps off its season with the Super Bowl, the most-watched TV event of the year.
+This season, though, might be one the NFL wishes it could redo.
+In terms of the game, it was a fantastic year for the league, with great storylines such as the 49ers collapse, the Cowboy’s resurgence, and J.J.
 Watt eating quarterbacks alive (in a metaphorical sense).
 These stories were all overshadowed, however, by events taking place off the field.
-Stories like the Ray Rice domestic abuse case and the leagues bumbling of it, the continuing debate over what effects football has on a player’s health, and now deflategate/ballgazi (a conspiracy that the New England Patriots let air out of the game balls).
-The NFL’s incompetence and hypocrisy has become more apparent with each new issue that arises.
+Stories like the Ray Rice domestic abuse case and the leagues bumbling of it, the continuing debate over what effects football has on a player’s health, and now deflategate/ballgazi (a conspiracy that the New England Patriots let air out of game balls).
+The NFL’s incompetence and hypocrisy have become more apparent with each new issue that arises.
 Yet, this Sunday, over 100 million people will tune into the NFL’s signature product and the league will continue to be successful and profitable.

 The obvious difference between the aspects the league seemingly cares about and the aspects it doesn’t is the difficulty of addressing the different problems.
 It’s easy for the NFL to fine players for smoking some weed or making an illegal hit, but it’s hard to tell players they’re out for the game when they “get their bell rung” or to make sure that players don’t go broke when their bodies are broken and they have no new way to provide for themselves.
 This doesn’t excuse the NFL by any measure though.
 They have recently made some attempts to address these issues by installing a new concussion protocol and giving benefits to retired players with concussions.
 Even that is giving them too much credit.
 For the NFL to do even that they had to be sued by thousands of former players and only capitulated when public backlash forced them to.
 Indeed doing something only when forced to by public opinion has become something of a habit for the NFL.

 The Ray Rice case is a perfect example of the NFL’s lack of good judgment and sensitivity to public opinion.
-When, after giving Rice a short two game suspension for knocking out his wife, a video was released that showed exactly what happened and generated a swarm of backlash, the NFL frantically backtracked and banned Rice for the entire season, violating their own bargaining agreement with the players union in the process.
+When, after giving Rice a short two-game suspension for knocking out his wife, a video was released that showed exactly what happened and generated a swarm of backlash.
+The NFL than frantically backtracked and banned Rice for the entire season, violating their own bargaining agreement with the players union in the process.
 The whole affair demonstrated just how much the NFL needs popular support and how little it deserves.